How to Increase your Metabolism

 Keep yourself in motion regularly: After regular exercise such as walking, biking and swimming your metabolism rate will increase not only during the activity but for several hours after.
 Taking the stairs instead of the elevator is a great and natural way to embody exercise in your daily life.

-Eat more, don't ever skip a meal :If you try to lose weight by skipping meals or not eat at all, your metabolism will decrease which is the opposite of losing fat.
-What the body does when it goes into 'starvation mode' is compensate for the low calorie intake by decreasing the metabolic rate.
+Eat more often, don't ever skip a meal :If you try to lose weight by skipping meals or not eat at all, your metabolism will decrease which is the opposite of losing fat.
+The body goes into 'starvation mode' when there isn't a high enough calories available and becomes more efficient by storing high calorie macronutrients like fat.

 Determine what is influencing your metabolism: There are some factors that you can change, and some factors that you can't.
 You should be recognize them.